 If you do have sex, you’ll be safer if:

-- Both you and your partner get tested for STIs
+- Both you and your partner get tested for STDs (and treated if necessary)

 - The two of you have sex only with each other